alicemunsal/dohex/DoHex2.md

 Software Architecture is the blueprint of the software system.
 It is about making fundamental choices that are hard to change.
 Selecting languages, paradigms, tools, frameworks, methodologies and drawing large number of boxes and lines at the board are the parts of the architectural process.

+One of the reason of the invention of the CQRS Pattern[^13] is, domain entities are not suitable for complex queries.
+So we decided to separate queries from the domain.
+Query part of this pattern is not obey the Object Oriented Design, it's Data Driven.

+## Conclusion

+I am a software architect actively developing softwares.
+I believe, there are no silver bullets.
+Every project is different and we always need to evaluate the context before implementing any ideas.
+Take this post as an inspiration for your future projects.

+This is my second attempt to write about DoHex Architecture.
+The first one was getting too long and complicated.
+I decided  to split into multiple post.
+Thread models, transactions, component communications, adapter organization, scaling, testing, refactoring, deployment are the remaining topics.

 ### References
 [^1]: Hexagonal architecture https://alistair.cockburn.us/hexagonal-architecture/
 [^2]: Onion architecture https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/